There is good news and there is bad news.

 The bad news is that unless Corona Fever passes soon – not the virus, but the hysteria that’s been ginned up about the virus – the car industry will shortly topple like an unevenly stacked Jenga Tower with one too many logs already on top.

-Rather, because of a belly-flopped launch – of the new Explorer – in tandem with what is arguably a catastrophic decision by Ford to “invest” in electric cars like the “Mustang” Mach E, which is actually a crossover SUV that has as much in common with a Mustang as breakfast has with dinner.
+Rather, because of a belly-flopped launch – of the new Explorer, which was supposed to have been on the road before Corona Fever struck – in tandem with what is arguably a catastrophic decision by Ford to “invest” in electric cars like the “Mustang” Mach E, which is actually a crossover SUV that has as much in common with a Mustang as breakfast has with dinner.

 But it’s not just Ford that is in trouble – and for similar reasons.

-The same, by the way, as regards Tesla – which saw its sales tanking in tandem with the withdrawal of the federal $7,500 per car subsidy that enables most of those sales.
+Tesla sales were tanking before the Fever – in tandem with the withdrawal of the federal $7,500 per car subsidy that enabled most of those sales.
 When you stop paying people to buy cars, they generally don’t.

 GM’s Chevrolet division also flubbed a critical launch – of a critical vehicle, the Silverado 1500.
 Which was – for decades – America’s second-best-selling truck, after the Ford F-150.